The 12 Best Metalhead Characters In Pop Culture

 Obviously, plenty of these fictional metal fans are ridiculous caricatures we can easily ignore.
-But sometimes, whether it’s because an actual fan helped create them or because they’re so ridiculous it’s funny, these characters become some of our favorites in all of pop culture.
+But sometimes, whether it’s because an actual fan helped create them or because they’re so ridiculous it’s funny, these characters become some of our favourites in all of pop culture.
 These depictions become totems for us, proof that metal culture is strong enough to be represented in the world at large.

 Here’s our list of the 12 best metalhead characters in pop culture.
 And before you e-mail us, we know some of these entries include more than one character – but come on, what were we supposed to do, rank Bill over Ted?

 Though more of a skater kid than a diehard hesher, Ninja Turtles ally Mondo Gecko has heavy metal all throughout his lore.
 He was originally part of a heavy metal band named Merciless Slaughter before being mutated into a giant lizard, and dresses like pretty much any member of Anthrax in the ’80s.
 A giant skateboarding trash-blasting lizard – it’s like something from one of your favourite album covers.